DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/running-tests.md

 To enable concurrency and specify the number of browser instances, use the run configuration's **Concurrency** option (see [Advanced Options](../user-interface/run-configurations-dialog.md#advanced-options)).

-> Microsoft Edge does not support concurrent tests.
+> TestCafe Studio cannot run concurrent tests in Microsoft Edge.
 This is because there is no known way to start Edge in a new window and make it open a URL.

-You can also use concurrency when testing multiple browsers.
+You can also use the *Concurrency* option when testing a webpage in multiple browsers.

 ![Concurrency against multiple browsers](../../images/working-with-testcafe-studio/concurrency-multiple-browsers.png)